Abhinavreddy-B/D_and_A/HW-3/README.md

     ```sql
     SELECT A.Name
     FROM Artist AS A
-    LEFT JOIN Genre AS G LEFT JOIN Track AS T
+    LEFT JOIN Genre AS G
-            ON T.GenreID=G.GenreID AND G.Name='Pop' ON A.ArtistID=T.ArtistID
+            (LEFT JOIN Track AS T
+                ON T.GenreID = G.GenreID AND G.Name = 'Pop')
+            ON A.ArtistID = T.ArtistID
     GROUP BY A.ArtistID
             HAVING COUNT(T.ArtistID) = 0;
     ```